This is the definitive guide to planning a wedding in St. John, Virgin Islands.

 “Eco Resort” I believe is a euphemism for “luxurious tent”?

-Sadly, another casualty of the hurricanes and not likely to open until late 2018 or early 2019.
+Sadly, another casualty of the hurricanes and not likely to open until late 2019, if at all.

-If you’re planning on having a wedding in 2018, Caneel Bay Resort won’t be an option for lodging.
+If you’re planning on having a wedding in 2019, 2020 or 2021, Caneel Bay Resort won’t be an option for lodging.
 They took a pretty good beating from the hurricanes.
-I listed it just in case you are thinking about a 2019 or 2020 wedding.
+I listed it just in case you are thinking about a 2024 wedding.

 Don’t be shy about getting out of “resortland”.
 Try your hand at living the pirate’s life in the home of someone that probably makes 20 times what I make a year.